dmannan/graphSpec/specDefn.md

 edgeAttributes: defines edge-level attributes.
 Please specifically use the the term "edge" to refer to these attributes.
 Edges are referred to by their "node source" and "node target".
 In the spec, please refrain from adding the "weights" of the edges, since the csv contains this information.

 When defining the attributes, if the attribute is binary use "yes" or "no" as options in the spec.
-If there are attributes that are common among the nodes/edges, for example metadata contained in atlases, please create a separate json for them instead of subsuming it into jsons for each of the graphs.
+If there are attributes that are common among the nodes/edges, for example metadata contained in atlases, please create a separate json for them instead of subsuming it into json for each of the graphs.
 ### MUST HAVE ATTRIBUTES:

-{graphAttributes: {
+{ graphAttributes: {

-"species": string for species name,
+"species": string for species name
-"multi-graph": defines if the graph is a multi-graph, options: "yes" or "no", "directed/undirected": defines if the graph is directed or not, options: "directed" or "undirected", "weighted": defines if the graph is weighted or not, options: "yes" or "no", "modality": defines the experimental modality used to obtain the data, options: string to specify the modality.
-Use full "form of the modality": (i.e. "functional magnetic resonance imaging" instead of "fmri", etc)
+"multi-graph": defines if the graph is a multi-graph, options: "yes" or "no" "directed/undirected": defines if the graph is directed or not, options: "directed" or "undirected", "weighted": defines if the graph is weighted or not, options: "yes" or "no", "modality": defines the experimental modality used to obtain the data, options: string to specify the modality.
+Use full form of the modality: (i.e. "functional magnetic resonance imaging" instead of "fmri", etc)
-"region": string that defines the region of the anatomy the graph is extracted from.
+"region": string, defines the region of the anatomy the graph is extracted from.
 Use biologically relevant terms "sex": string defining the sex of the subject
-}
+},

 }